 This page is for getting a USB printer to work on a parallel port, not how to get a parallel port printer to work on USB.
 For help with getting a parallel port printer on USB, see: Can I get my parallel printer to work on USB?

 Printer with USB and parallel connections

 If your printer contains a parallel port connection, purchase a "parallel cable" from your local retail store or from the printer manufacturer.
 After connecting the printer to your computer using a parallel cable, you need to change the properties of the printer to print to the "LPT" port.
 Microsoft Windows users can change this setting through the "Printers" icon in the Control Panel.

 USB only printer with no more available USB ports

 If you have a USB printer and a computer with USB, but no more available USB connections, purchase a USB hub.
 USB is capable of supporting up to 127 different devices and a USB hub allows you to connect more USB devices to your computer.

 USB only printer with no USB ports on computer

 If your printer only has a USB option and your computer is an older computer with no USB option, we recommend you purchase a USB expansion card.
 These cards are installed in your computer and enable your computer to use all USB devices.
 However, make sure your computer meets the requirements of the expansion card.
-Typically, older computers running older operating systems will not support USB at all.
+Usually, older computers running older operating systems will not support USB at all.

 You may also want to consider a USB to parallel converter, these converters will convert the USB signals into signals that can be understood by the parallel port.
 However, it's important to keep in mind that if your printer only supports USB, the printer's software will still not work.
 This solution should enable your printer to communicate with the computer.
 However, for many of the features to work, you need to install a generic parallel printer driver, available through your operating system.
 We do not recommend this solution, but would like to make it known that it is available.